Florida Supreme Court upholds state’s 15-week abortion ban, but voters will soon have a say

 TALLAHASSEE, Fla.
 (AP) — The Florida Supreme Court on Monday cleared the way for the state to ban abortions after six weeks of pregnancy, before many women know they are pregnant, while also giving voters a chance to remove restrictions in November.

-The court that was reshaped by former presidential candidate and Republican Gov. Ron DeSantis ruled 6-1 to uphold the state's ban on most abortions after 15 weeks of pregnancy, meaning a ban on six weeks could soon take effect.
+The court, which was reshaped by Republican Gov. Ron DeSantis, ruled 6-1 to uphold the state's ban on most abortions after 15 weeks of pregnancy, meaning a ban on six weeks could soon take effect.
 But under a separate 4-3 ruling, the court allowed a ballot measure to go to voters that would enshrine abortion rights in Florida's constitution.

+The court's decisions could be pivotal in the presidential race and congressional contests this year by driving abortion-rights supporters to the polls.
+Since the U.S. Supreme Court overturned Roe v.
+Wade in June 2022, voters in every state with an abortion-related ballot measure have favored the side backed by abortion rights supporters.

 The 15-week ban, signed by DeSantis in 2022, has been enforced while it was challenged in court.
 The six-week ban, passed by the Legislature last year, was written so that it would not take effect until a month after the 2022 law was upheld.

-Planned Parenthood, the American Civil Liberties Union and others challenged the law in court.
-They argued the Florida Constitution’s unique privacy clause for more than 40 years has explicitly protected a right to abortion in the state and should remain in force.
+Planned Parenthood, the American Civil Liberties Union and others who challenged the law argued that the Florida Constitution’s unique privacy clause for more than 40 years has explicitly protected a right to abortion in the state and should remain in force.

 Lawyers for the state, however, said when the privacy clause was adopted by voter referendum in 1980, few people understood it would cover abortion.
 They told the justices the clause was mainly meant to cover “informational privacy” such as personal records and not abortion.